KV Store

 For production Splunk clusters, KV Store can be: - Replicated (HA across nodes) - Partitioned (scaled across multiple collections)

-For 3-node Splunk cluster:
+For a multi-node Splunk cluster:

 # On each node: